BasilPanda/RoR2BaddiesWithItems/README.md

 **v2.0.2**

+- Changed config text for blacklisting items to use codenames instead of ids.
 - Removed hard blacklisting of Visions and Strides of Heresy.
 Thanks to Cinder#5504 for reporting it!
 - Enemies in void field should now also have their intended items ontop of generated items.
 Thanks to NightLorde#6949 for reporting it!